 Goodwill consists of the excess of cost of acquired entities over the sum of the amounts assigned to identifiable assets acquired less liabilities assumed.
 Goodwill is not amortized.
-However, the Company evaluates the carrying value of goodwill for impairment at least annually or if an event or circumstance occurs that would indicate that the carrying amount had been impaired.
+However, the Company evaluates the carrying value of goodwill for impairment at least annually or if an event or circumstance occurs that would indicate that the carrying amount has been impaired.
 The Company reviews goodwill for impairment utilizing a qualitative assessment or a two-step process.
 If we choose to perform a qualitative analysis of goodwill and determine that the fair value more likely than not exceeds the carrying value, no further testing is needed.
-If we choose the two-step approach or if qualitative analysis determines the carrying value more likely than not exceeds fair value, the first step identifies potential impairment by comparing the fair value of the reporting unit with its carrying value is more than the fair value, the second step of testing is performed to compare the fair value of the goodwill with its carrying value.
+If we choose the two-step approach or if qualitative analysis determines the carrying value more likely than not exceeds fair value, the first step identifies potential impairment by comparing the fair value of the reporting unit with its carrying value.
+If the fair value exceeds the carrying value the second step is not necessary.
+If the carrying value is more than the fair value, the second step of testing is performed to compare the fair value of the goodwill with its carrying value.
 An impairment loss would be recognized to the extent that the carrying value of the goodwill exceeds its fair value.